-Just as not all languages show root-affix asymmetries in segmental inventories, languages do not all have accentual asymmetries between roots and affixes.
+Just as not all languages show root-affix asymmetries in segmental inventories, languages also vary in having root-affix accentual asymmetries.
 Plenty of languages discussed in the voluminous body of work on metrical stress theory are described as assigning stress to phonological words on the basis of their segmental content and prosodic shape, without any regard for morphology (Hayes 1995, Gordon 2002, and many others).
-In Polish, for example, stress is on the penult no matter how many affixes are added (e.g., repórter, reportér-a, reporter-ámi 'reporter (NOM.SG, GEN.SG, INST.PL)'; see Newlin-Łukowicz

-2012 and references therein).
+In Polish, for example, stress is on the penult no matter how many affixes are added (e.g., repórter, reportér-a, reporter-ámi 'reporter (NOM.SG, GEN.SG, INST.PL)'; see Newlin-Łukowicz 2012 and references therein).
 On the other hand, in some languages, morphological structure does matter for stress assignment, and whether the morphemes in question are roots or affixes is paramount.